Organic agri produce procurement firm Safe Harvest raises funding from Palaash Ventures, others

 Safe Harvest Pvt.
 Ltd. is engaged in the procurement, processing, storage and retailing of staples, commodities, spices and value added products.
 The company was incorporated in 2009 and is based in Hyderabad, Andhra Pradesh.

 Palaash Ventures Fund is a $5 million venture capital fund managed by Palaash Ventures Pvt.
 Ltd. It provides early stage capital to companies operating in India.
 The firm seeks to invest in technology sector.
-The fund was founded in 2013.

 - Online marketplace for self-drive cars JustRide secures angel funding